SpaYco/Tic-Tac-Toe-Game/README.md

 # Install
 - Install VSCode or any code editor you like
-- Install Node JS and nmp(most recents versions)
+- Install Node JS and NPM(most recent versions)

 ## Authors